 Are you on Facebook?
 You can raise funds for debra of America with Facebook Fundraisers!
 100% of the funds you raise goes towards our mission.

-Rare Disease Week on Capitol Hill brings together rare disease community members from across the country to be educated on federal legislative issues, meet other advocates, and share their unique stories with legislators.
+Rare Disease Week on Capitol Hill will take place on February 22-March 2 and will bring together rare disease community members from across the country to be educated on federal legislative issues, meet other advocates, and share their unique stories with legislators.

 No prior experience is necessary.
 Registration is free!

 One way to engage your elected and public officials while also raising awareness is to obtain an EB Awareness Week Proclamation in your city or state.
 Although EB Awareness Week isn’t until October, it may take several months for officials to process your request.

 EB is a rare connective tissue disorder with many genetic & symptomatic variations.
 All forms share the prominent symptom of extremely fragile skin that blisters & tears with any friction.Learn More Our Mission

 “Because the cost of doing nothing is too great” is an axiom that defines our mission and directs all of debra of America’s actions as an organization.Learn More Other ways to get involved